Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Once it’s mixed, transfer the dough to a bowl to better help mold it into a ball.

-It’s okay if it is a bit sticky.
-You can add a little bit of water if that helps.
+It’s okay if the dough is a bit sticky.
+You can add a little bit of water if that helps to create a smooth dough.

 Ball of sweet potato pizza dough on gray background

-Next, you’ll transfer and press it onto a 12″ pizza pan.
+Next, you’ll transfer and press it onto a 12″ pizza pan using a rolling pin or your hands.

-Make sure to put oiled parchment paper on the pizza pan (you’ll see why in a second) and put it in the oven.
+Make sure to put oiled parchment paper on the pizza pan (you’ll see why in a second) and put it in the middle rack of the oven.

 After about 25 minutes, you’ll take it out of the oven and let it cool for a bit.